DraxFM/kakadoo/README.md

 1. Get an [executable Payload](#help)
 2. Run kakadoo
 3. Enter in "1" and press Enter.
-4. Paste the path of your payload into the entry field.
+4. Configure your kakadoo Dropper.
-5. Let kakadoo do the rest.
+5. See [extended Usage](#extendedusage) for more help.
-6. See [extended Usage](#extendedusage) for more help.
+6. Let kakadoo do the rest.
 7. Your file is ready for usage!

 ---